francisco-chavez/Cookie-Baker-RT/README.md

 -Current Status

 It turns out that I am unable to use Unity's build-in Compute Shaders to offload the work to the GPU without freezing the Unity Editor.
 I asked around, and it looks like other groups in Unity have gotten around this issue by running OpenCL from a background thread.
-I've never used OpenCL before, so I've got some learning to do.
-In the meantime, I will continue to develop this plug-in with CPU based code.
+I see no reason why I can just create a Unity based application and run that from a background thread; it should be faster for me to develop than learning to create an OpenCL application.